tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 *I added numbers to the letters (i.e. C**1**) left to right, top to bottom*

-I then used the [motifFinder.py](../biological_significance/motifFinder.py) script to identify which motifs matched these peptides.
+I then used the [motifFinder.py](../biological_significance/motifFinder.py) script on the data I obtained from figure 23 to identify which motifs matched the peptides represented there.
 Output from that step can be found in [dallon_intersect_our_motifs.csv](dallon_intersect_our_motifs.csv).
 The actual motifs are not particularly pertinent to what I did next--rather, I was interested in the number of motifs that matched each peptide.

 I summarized the number of motifs that matched each peptide bellow: